 Consider a variety of ways for families to share their input.
 Are they likely to respond to an online survey?
 Or would a virtual town hall or coffee and conversation format more effectively open the conversation?
 If your first approach doesn’t elicit a strong response, what will your second attempt look like?”

-We hope this has offered some new ideas for how you can obtain family voice, and consider it an asset to your planning.
-If you would like to discuss this or other topics related to behavior support for students transitioning back to in-person learning, contact Meghan Mulvenna at email@example.com.
+We hope this has offered some new ideas for how you can obtain a family voice, and consider it an asset to your planning.
+If you would like to discuss this or other topics related to behavior support for students transitioning back to in-person learning, contact Meghan Mulvenna at firstname.lastname@example.org.

 Meghan Mulvenna has served in the fields of Special Education and Behavior Analysis for over twenty years.
 Meghan is most passionate about consulting with schools and families, designing Positive Behavior Support plans based on the function of behavior, training and coaching educators and support staff, teaching pro-social behavior, promoting research-based practices, and helping students to generalize learned skills in novel contexts.
 Meghan is currently pursuing the publication of her first book, Bridging the Gap Between Learning and Living.